-- vomiting of blood or material that looks like coffee grounds
+- vomiting blood or material that looks like coffee grounds

 The treatment for gastritis depends on the cause of the condition.
 If you have gastritis caused by NSAIDs or other drugs, avoiding those drugs may be enough to relieve your symptoms.
 Gastritis as a result of H. pylori is routinely treated with antibiotics that kill the bacteria.

 By lowering the amount of acid that’s released into your digestive tract, these medications relieve the pain of gastritis and allow your stomach lining to heal.

-If your gastritis is left untreated, it can cause bleeding in your stomach as well as ulcers.
+If your gastritis is left untreated, it can lead to stomach bleeding as well as ulcers.
 Certain forms of gastritis can increase your risk of developing stomach cancer, particularly in people with thinned stomach linings.

 Medically Reviewed by: Daniel Murrell, MD

 Published By: Healthline Networks, Inc.